constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/problem_statement.md

 Additionally, in environments like Solid, privacy is an additional consideration for caching [](cite:cites 10.1145/2413176.2413215).
 For both problems, it has to be considered that a mechanism to incentivize reciprocity is necessary to ensure fairness and the good functioning of the P2P system.
-It can be implemented in multiple ways, for example, as an obligation to participate in a minimum percentage of queries or a number links to provide.
+It can be implemented in multiple ways, for example, as an obligation to participate in a minimum percentage of queries or a number of links to provide.
 This enforcement could be managed by a community-specific structure with policies in that regard.
 Given that a user does not respect the policy, they cannot access the results of that community, so it is a form of social contract.